Best Rollers for Painting Furniture

 • Minimal shedding

-• Holds more paint than other rollers
+• Holds more coating than other options

-• Works with latex and oil-based paints
+• Works with latex and oil based coatings

 • Creates a smooth finish

-• Durable / Can be cleaned and reused
+• Durable/Can be cleaned and reused

 • Available at big box hardware stores